 The Final Stage of Recovery

-The last (and continuing) stage of addiction recovery is to help a person return to a normal, healthy lifestyle using their new vital skills they learned during therapy to live a safe, drug-free life.
+The last (and continuing) stage of addiction recovery is to help a person return to a normal, healthy lifestyle using their new vital skills they learned during therapy (like nutrition and addiction recovery) to live a safe, drug-free life.
 During this stage, the individual needs to practice the healthy nutritional habits they learned while attending therapy and should also work to maintain a healthy and disease-free body to stay on the road to recovery.

 A Starting Point for Rejuvenation with the Knowledge of Nutrition and Addiction Recovery